Preparing for a new climate

 - Heat: Hotter summers and more extreme heat days could make it harder to keep your home at a reasonable temperature.
 The need for cooling is expected to increase (check out the map to see how this is expected to change in your community).

 - Flood: The average cost of repairing a flooded basement is over $40,000.
 With climate change, floods could happen more often and/or increase in severity.

 - Wildfire: According to the Insurance Bureau of Canada, the average cost of damage to residential properties in the 2016 Fort McMurray fire was $80,000.
-BC’s wildfire seasons are projected to get longer and more extreme.
+BC's wildfire seasons are getting longer and more extreme.

-- Severe Storms: ice storms and wind storms can cause major damage from falling trees, downed electrical lines and snowload.
+- Severe Storms: ice storms and windstorms can cause major damage from falling trees, downed electrical lines and heavy snowloads.
 Extreme rainfall can cause flooding and backup of stormwater systems.

-- Lawns and gardens: warmer wetter winters, hotter drier summers, and longer growing seasons will have both positive and negative impacts for food-producing and non-food-producing trees and plants, landscaping and lawn care.
+- Lawns and gardens: warmer wetter winters, hotter drier summers, and longer growing seasons will have both positive and negative impacts for food-producing and non-food-producing trees and plants, landscaping, and yard care.

 - Property value: Real estate markets are showing that properties exposed to a higher risk of flood and/or wildfire may be losing value relative to lower risk properties.

 - Change in Cooling Degree Days (the annual sum of daily average temperatures over 18ºC)

 As climate change intensifies, these health-related impacts are expected to become more common: